zxvnme/zgui/README.md

 </div>

 ## General
-Simple, two header immediate mode gui wrapper designed for people that begins their journey with game hacking (but not only).
+Simple, two header immediate mode gui framework designed for people that begins their journey with game hacking (but not only).

 #### Preview: